OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 - [Check out this tool!](https://mprimi.github.io/portable-secret)

+**Why is this guide so big?**

-Secondly, regarding big lists.
+Well, regarding big lists.
 Japan was the first country to invent the work that we do now in the form of [SoKs](https://www.jsys.org/type_SoK/) or [Awesome GitHub lists](https://github.com/OffcierCia/ultimate-defi-research-base)!
 If anyone is still around, browsers used to be sort of a table or database of websites, many of which were quite… uninspiring.

 > This manual is the culmination of years of work by security professionals.
 Consider this guidebook to be a compilation of advice and routes.

 «Antenna-websites» were created at that time.
 There, their authors gathered a variety of resources that were related by a common subject to make someone’s life easier!
 In some ways, the creators of Awesome Lists and start.me continue this idea now.
 And it's fantastically amazing!

+**Why does this guide have many authors?**

 Last but not least, everything you do is based on the outcomes you need to achieve!
 You should be able to select reliable and vetted sources instead of using all the tools and links.
 Through given routes, you ought to be able to construct your own journey!
 Following that, I will tell you about the ways that I deem safe and recommend to my clients!
+Safety professionals have spent decades developing this manual, sharing their expertise in every word.
+Once again, consider this guidebook to be a compilation of advice and routes.

 > Remember, you must manage your OpSec wall and literally take it through "[be like water](https://www.goodreads.com/quotes/29138-be-like-water-making-its-way-through-cracks-do-not)", tending not to overdo it!
 You construct your own security wall, which you must guard, repair, and develop, exactly like a real wall.
 Visit: [this article](officercia.mirror.xyz/4x2-M4R2cSnID1wpsTO4CQNrMQ5JUFouR-rZ_N4xO-Q)!